 5. Master common software

 If you work on staff, your company expects you to know programs such as Photoshop and InDesign, but these programs are also helpful if you’re a freelancer.
 Sometimes, you’ll work with a client who already has in-house staff using these programs.
+A working knowledge of Photoshop, InDesign, and Illustrator is advantageous to a designer any time, even if you wind up using different methods in design creation.

 6. Gain experience